Western Roman Empire: Further divisions

 The Roman Empire was under the rule of a single emperor, but, with the death of Constantine in 337, the empire was partitioned between his surviving male heirs.
 Constantius, his third son and the second by his wife Fausta (Maximian's daughter) received the eastern provinces, including Constantinople, Thrace, Asia Minor, Syria, Egypt, and Cyrenaica; Constantine II received Britannia, Gaul, Hispania, and Mauretania; and Constans, initially under the supervision of Constantine II, received Italy, Africa, Illyricum, Pannonia, Macedonia, and Achaea.
 The provinces of Thrace, Achaea and Macedonia were shortly controlled by Dalmatius, nephew of Constantine I and a caesar, not an Augustus, until his murder by his own soldiers in 337.
 The West was unified in 340 under Constans, who was assassinated in 350 under the order of the usurper Magnentius.
 After Magnentius lost the Battle of Mursa Major and committed suicide, a complete reunification of the whole Empire occurred under Constantius in 353.

 Constantius II focused most of his power in the East.
 Under his rule, the city of Byzantium – only recently re-founded as Constantinople – was fully developed as a capital.
 At Constantinople, the political, economic and military control of the Eastern Empire's resources would remain safe for centuries to come.
 The city was well fortified and located at the crossroads of several major trade and military routes.
 The site had been acknowledged for its strategic importance already by emperors Septimius Severus and Caracalla, more than a century prior.

 In 361, Constantius II became ill and died, and Constantius Chlorus' grandson Julian, who had served as Constantius II's Caesar, assumed power.
-Julian was killed in 363 in the Battle of Samarra against the Persian Empire and was succeeded by Jovian, who ruled for only nine months.
+Julian was killed in 363 in the Battle of Samarra against the Sasanian Empire and was succeeded by Jovian, who ruled for only nine months.
 Following the death of Jovian, Valentinian I emerged as emperor in 364.
 He immediately divided the Empire once again, giving the eastern half to his brother Valens.
 Stability was not achieved for long in either half, as the conflicts with outside forces (barbarian tribes) intensified.
 In 376, the Visigoths, fleeing before the Ostrogoths, who in turn were fleeing before the Huns, were allowed to cross the river Danube and settle in the Balkans by the Eastern government.
 Mistreatment caused a full-scale rebellion, and in 378 they inflicted a crippling defeat on the Eastern Roman field army in the Battle of Adrianople, in which Emperor Valens also died.
 The defeat at Adrianople was shocking to the Romans, and forced them to negotiate with and settle the Visigoths within the borders of the Empire, where they would become semi-independent foederati under their own leaders.